 Head-on collisions are especially violent and cause significant property damage, injuries, and fatalities.
 In fact, head-on collisions are the leading type of crash for causing fatalities.
 According to a study from the National Highway Transportation Safety Administration, head-on crashes only make up 2 percent of all crashes in the U.S. but makeup over 10 percent of all fatalities.

 The impact of a head-on collision is made of the mass and momentum of two vehicles both typically going at speeds higher than 50 miles an hour.
 Violent head-on collisions often cause cars to roll over, catch on fire or fly off the roadway.
 This increases the likelihood of more serious injuries.
 Also, with many head-on collisions, a car might drift over the centerline quickly giving the other driver no chance to take defensive actions.

 The violence of a head-on collision increases the chance that the injuries will be severe and the risk of death high.
-Because of this, there are common injuries associated with a head-on collision:
+Because of this, head-on collisions have common injuries associated with it: